 Oktawia Wójcik, senior program officer, joined the Foundation in 2014.
-A distinguished epidemiologist, Wójcik’s work at RWJF focuses on driving demand for healthy places and practices and building a Culture of Health through research that informs both grantmaking and broader health-related policy and practice.
+A distinguished epidemiologist, Oktawia's work at RWJF focuses on driving demand for healthy places and practices and building a Culture of Health through research that informs both grantmaking and broader health-related policy and practice.
 As she puts it: “I love research and I appreciate the Foundation’s approach to it and the kind of objective assessment that is applied.
-Results from such rigorous studies can make an enormous difference in the health and health care of Americans nationwide.”
+Results from such rigorous studies can make an enormous difference in the health and healthcare of people in America nationwide.”

-A native of Poland, Wójcik now resides in Woodbridge, N.J.
+A native of Poland, Oktawia now resides in Woodbridge, N.J.
 She enjoys travel and movies and has fond memories of being a volunteer at New York’s prestigious Tribeca Film Festival.